-Constrained Geometry Optimization in Cartesian Coordinates by Projection Operator Method where m is the number of constraints, and \mathbf{e}i has 3n components in the Cartesian coordinate for an n- atom system and is the orthonormalized vector constructed from the row vector \mathbf{e}i° of Wilson B matrix corresponding to the constrained internal coordinate.
-For example, if one wants to constraint the distance between atom A and B, the nonzero elements of the row vector \mathbf{e}i° are
+Constrained Geometry Optimization in Cartesian Coordinates by Projection Operator Method where m is the number of constraints, and e_i has 3n components in the Cartesian coordinate for an n - atom system and is the orthonormalized vector constructed from the row vector e_i° of Wilson B matrix corresponding to the constrained internal coordinate.
+For example, if one wants to constraint the distance between atom A and B, the nonzero elements of the row vector e_i° are and where N{AB} is the normalized constant, $\Box = \mathbf{e}i^\circ$ is the Cartesian coordinate of atom K $\mathbf{e}i = \mathbf{e}i^\circ$.
+If there are more than one constraint, \mathbf{e}i is obtained by Gram-Schmidt orthogonalization,

 GAMESSPLUS can carry out the geometry optimization with internal coordinate constraints in Cartesian coordinates.
 Projection operator is used to project out forces along the constraints (ref.
 LZ91).
-The projection operator P is described as and
+The projection operator \mathbf{P} is described as vector in Cartesian coordinates).
+Even if the geometry optimization is carried out with the projected gradient, the values of the constrained internal coordinates may deviate from the initial ones due to the nonlinear character of the constraints.
+In GAMESSPLUS, SHAKE method is used to maintain the constraints every geometry optimization step.